suyashgupta01/statewise-population-api/README.md

 ### Get info about Indian states with just the state name!

 This API takes a single argument: state, and returns the following data about it as a JSON object:
- * Poppulation
+ * Population
  * Decadal growth
  * Populatin
- * Urban poppulation
+ * Urban population
- * Rural poppulation
+ * Rural population
  * Area
  * Density
  * Sex ratio